beck24/Access-Plus-1.7.x/access_plus/readme.txt

 Designed and Coded by: Matt Beckett

 Scope:
-This plugin enables a user to select multiple access collections for a single object, much like google+.
+This plugin enables a user to select multiple access collections for a single piece of content, much like google+.
 This has been an often requested feature even before the advent of google+.

 Method: